Brian Boyle and Johnny Johnson Publish Case Study in American City & County on Siemens Settlement for City of Jackson

 August 19, 2020

-Lightfoot, Franklin & White LLC partners Brian C. Boyle and John M. Johnson recently published a case study in American City & County outlining how the firm secured a $90 million settlement with Siemens on behalf of the City of Jackson, Mississippi.
+Lightfoot, Franklin & White LLC partners Brian C. Boyle and John M. Johnson recently published a case study in American City & County outlining how the firm secured a significant settlement with Siemens on behalf of the City of Jackson, Mississippi.
 The article is titled “Navigating energy performance contracts: Lessons learned from the City of Jackson’s $90 million recovery for a failed water meter and billing system.”

 In the piece, Boyle and Johnson describe the problems faced by the City of Jackson after it signed a $90 million energy performance contract with Siemens for a new automated water meter and billing system.
 The agreement promised $120 million in “guaranteed” savings and increased revenue from the new water system.